soroushdty/soroushdty.github.io/content/authors/admin/_index.md

   <br /> <br />
 Excited to bring my interdisciplinary expertise to a challenging PhD position, contributing to innovative research at the intersection of medical and computer sciences
 <br /> <br />
-I'm also excited to be able to develop my website from within Obsidian!
+I'm also excited to be able to develop my website from within Obsidian!!